Marendaz Special

-Marendaz Special cars were made in Brixton Road, London SW9, England from 1926 to 1932 and in Maidenhead, Berkshire, England from 1932 to 1936.
+Marendaz cars were made in Brixton Road, London SW9, England from 1926 to 1932 and in Maidenhead, Berkshire, England from 1932 to 1936.
+They were sold as Marendaz Specials.

 DMK (Donald Marcus Kelway) Marendaz served as an apprentice at Siddeley-Deasy before the first World War.
 He left to join the Royal Flying Corps in 1916, training as a pilot and serving in France until invalided out in 1918 with the rank of lieutenant.
+Nevertheless, from that point on he liked to style himself "Captain".
 After 1918, he joined Alvis, but was sacked, and shortly afterwards started Marseel with a Mr Seelhaft; the company manufactured gearboxes for the Emscote car.
 Emscote did not take all the gearboxes they made, so the surplus were used with Coventry-Simplex engines to make complete cars.
 The company changed its name to Marseal in 1923, when Seelhart left.
 Between 1920 and 1925, when Marseal failed, as many as 1200 cars might have been made in the Coventry factory.

-After a brief period in the City of London, in 1926 the 'Captain' started DMK Marendaz Ltd in the premises of the London Cab Company in Brixton, where the London agents for Bugatti and Graham-Paige were also based.
+After a brief period in the City of London, in 1926 Marendaz started DMK Marendaz Ltd in the premises of the London Cab Company in Brixton, where the London agents for Bugatti and Graham-Paige were also based.
 The cars were attractive-looking with a Bentley-like radiator and mainly used Anzani engines.
 Model names were often confusingly complex with the 11/55, 14/55 and 14/125 also being called the 1 1/2-litre.
 A strange departure was the 1495 cc straight-eight which used a special Anzani crank and Marendaz designed block.
 Although catalogued in normal and supercharged form, it is thought not to have got past the prototype stage.
 Although supporting an ambitious racing programme, very few cars were made and it seems that the company's main income derived from tuning and servicing work and the sales of used sporting cars.
 Somewhere between 20 and 50 cars were made between 1926 and 1932.
-Captain Marendaz had an aversion to journalists and so exactly what happened in the factory is often a mystery.
+Marendaz had an aversion to journalists and so exactly what happened in the factory is often a mystery.
 He was also famous for threatening legal action against anyone who made remarks about his cars he did not agree with.